noiseprotocol/noise_spec/noise.md

 A Noise protocol can be described abstractly in terms of its handshake pattern and handling of application messages.

-A **ciphersuite** instantiates the underlying crypto functions to give a concrete protocol.
-Choosing ciphersuites allows selection of different elliptic curves for the DH function, or different symmetric-key primitives.
+A **ciphersuite** instantiates the crypto functions to give a concrete protocol.
+Different ciphersuites could use different elliptic curves for the DH function, or different symmetric-key primitives.

 2.6.
 Conventions
 -----------------